rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 }
 ```

-And update our window class to use window_procedure:
+And update our window class to use `window_procedure`:
 ```rust
 fn main() {
   // ...